LAVA-LAB/DynAbs/ReadMe.md

    On MacOS, the Python requirements should be sufficient to generate the 3D plots.
 If you run into any problems, feel free to contact us (see contact details at the bottom of the ReadMe).

-## 3. Copy artefact files and install packages
+## 3. Copy artifact files and install packages

-Download and extract the artefact files to a folder on your machine, making sure that you grant writing access (needed to store results).
+Download and extract the artifact files to a folder on your machine, making sure that you grant writing access (needed to store results).

-Open a terminal and navigate to the artefact folder.
+Open a terminal and navigate to the artifact folder.
 Then, run the following command to install the required packages:

 ```bash
 pip3 install -r requirements.txt